NEW: Father of slain teen files wrongful death lawsuit Monday against City of Chicago

 Other details, such as how many shots were fired, were not released by authorities.
 It’s not known if any video of the shootings exists.

-The officer will be on administrative duty for 30 days while an independent police review authority investigates, Chicago police said.
+The officer will be on administrative duty for 30 days while the Independent Police Review Authority investigates, Chicago police said.
 He has not been identified by the police or the wrongful death lawsuit.

-“The department extends its deepest condolences to the victim’s family and friends,” the police department said in a statement.
+“The department extends its deepest condolences to the victim’s family and friends,” the Police Department said.

 ‘Where was the Taser?’